Ruban-Edward/chrome_customization/README.md

 ```

 3. **Set it as your Chrome New Tab page**
-Open Chrome and go to chrome://extensions/
+   * Open Chrome and go to chrome://extensions/
-Enable Developer Mode
+   * Enable Developer Mode
-Click Load unpacked and select the project folder
+   * Click Load unpacked and select the project folder
-This will set the custom page as your new tab
+   * This will set the custom page as your new tab

+---

+## 📂 Folder Structure

+      chrome_customization/
+      ├── assets/           # Images, icons, and static resources
+      ├── css/              # Stylesheets
+      ├── js/               # JavaScript files
+      ├── index.html        # Main page
+      └── README.md         # Project documentation

+---

+## ✨ Customization

+   * Edit index.html to modify site links or layout
+   * Add your own icons or change styles in css/style.css
+   * For additional functionality, modify scripts in js/

+---

+## 📌 Tips

+   * Use meaningful icons for quick recognition
+   * Keep the layout minimal for better speed and focus
+   * Regularly update your links based on current needs

+---

+## 🤝 Contributing

+Pull requests are welcome!
+If you have ideas to improve this tool, feel free to fork and enhance it.

+---

+## 🧑‍💻 Author
+Ruban Edward

+## 📄 License
+This project is licensed under the MIT License.